Simplified Time-Series Data Solution

 In this architecture, incoming data points are first written into a message queue such as Kafka.
 The data points in the message queue are consumed and written into a database like HBase or MongoDB for persistent storage.
 In the meantime, the data points are typically written into Redis for caching and Spark or Flink for stream processing.
 Time-series applications therefore are required to interact with Redis and Spark in addition to the database.

-With its built-in caching, stream processing, and data subscription features, TDengine provides a simplified solution for time-series data processing.
+With its built-in caching, stream processing, and data subscription features, TDengine provides a simplified solution for industrial data processing.
 TDengine frees you from having to maintain Kafka, Redis, Spark, Flink, and other similar tools and allows you to develop applications without having to take into account the particularities of multiple systems.